 What is a Panel Box?

 An electrical panel box brings electricity to all your appliances and electrical gadgets.
-Power from your utility company enters your home via the panel box and from there it branches out distributing power throughout the house.
+Power from your utility Metro-Phoenix enters your home via the panel box and from there it branches out distributing power throughout the house.
 There is not a doubt that a properly functioning electrical panel box is mission critical for your safety and to the safety of your home.